 71080. (a) Upon the establishment of a municipal or justice court, the judges of existing courts inferior to the superior court municipal courts in any city, township, or judicial subdivision situated wholly or partly in the district or city and county for which a municipal or justice court is established shall, if eligible, become the judges of the municipal or justice court until the election or appointment and qualification of their successors.
-The time for election and qualification of their successors for the court and office superseded, had such courts not been superseded, but in no event shall that election of successors be held within 10 months of succession to the office of the new court.
+The time for election and qualification of their successors shall be that previously fixed for the election and qualification of their successors for the court and office superseded, had such courts not been superseded, but in no event shall that election of successors be held within 10 months of succession to the office of the new court.